lcolladotor/lcolladotorsource/content/home/teaching.md

 ## 2023

 1. Instructor of the [Introduction to RNA-seq data analysis with Bioconductor](https://lcolladotor.github.io/rnaseq_LCG-UNAM_2023/) course for LCG-UNAM students.
-1. Instructor at the [Statistical Analysis of Genome Scale Data](https://meetings.cshl.edu/courses.aspx?course=C-DATA&year=23) course organized by Cold Spring Harbor Laboratory.
+1. Instructor for a [portion](https://lcolladotor.github.io/cshl_rstats_genome_scale_2023/) of the [Statistical Analysis of Genome Scale Data](https://meetings.cshl.edu/courses.aspx?course=C-DATA&year=23) course at Cold Spring Harbor Laboratory.

 ## 2022